 - Firm name and firm reference number (FRN) (6 digits)

 - Telephone number (used to receive a session security code as part of the log in process, users find a mobile number easier)

 Further information and guidance can be found in the BEEDS Portal User Guide & BEEDS Quick Reference Guide:

 The preferred method for payment of fees is via BACS, however cheques are also accepted.
-Please refer to FEES 4 in the FCA Handbook for more information.
+Further details regarding Regulatory Transaction Fees can be found within the PRA Rulebook.